-- This drug may cause kidney problems, nerve problems, and hearing problems (like long-lasting hearing loss).
-This could even happen at normal doses.
-The risk of these problems may be higher if your child already has kidney or hearing problems, gets high doses of this drug, or gets this drug for a long time.
-The risk may also be higher in older people, infants, or people who are dehydrated.
+- This drug may cause kidney, nerve, and hearing problems (like long-lasting hearing loss), even at normal doses.
+The risk may be higher if your child already has kidney or hearing problems, gets higher doses, or uses this drug for a long time.
+The risk may be higher in older people, infants, or with dehydration.
 Hearing loss can happen even after this drug is stopped.
 If your child already has kidney problems or hearing problems, tell the doctor.
-The doctor will watch your child closely and may test hearing and kidney function.
-Talk with the doctor.
+Your child may need to have hearing and kidney tests.

 - Do not give this drug to your child if your child is taking or has recently taken any drugs that can cause nerve, kidney, or hearing problems.
 This may be drugs like amphotericin B, bacitracin, cephaloridine, cisplatin, colistin, cyclosporine, ethacrynic acid, furosemide, paromomycin, polymyxin B, vancomycin, viomycin, or other drugs like this one.
 There are many other drugs that can do this.
 Ask the doctor or pharmacist if you are not sure.

-- Very bad muscle problems and very bad breathing problems have happened with this drug.
-The risk of these problems may be higher if your child is getting certain drugs used to put your child to sleep or to relax the muscles.
+- Severe muscle problems and severe breathing problems have happened.
+The risk is higher if your child is getting certain drugs used to put your child to sleep or to relax the muscles.
 The risk is also higher if your child is getting a certain type of blood transfusion.
-Talk with the doctor.
+If you have questions, talk with your child’s doctor.

 - It is used to treat bacterial infections.